geopm/geopm/service/docs/source/runtime.rst

     "GEOPM_POLICY": "/shared_fs/config/geopm_power_balancer.json"}

-Note that the "POWER_PACKAGE_LIMIT_TOTAL" value controlling the limit is specified in a secondary JSON file "geopm_power_balancer.json" that may be located on a shared file system and can be created with the :doc:`geopmagent(1) <geopmagent.1>` command line tool.
+Note that the "CPU_POWER_LIMIT_TOTAL" value controlling the limit is specified in a secondary JSON file "geopm_power_balancer.json" that may be located on a shared file system and can be created with the :doc:`geopmagent(1) <geopmagent.1>` command line tool.
 Locating the policy file on the